 The weather is wetter and more overcast in winter, but don't let that discourage you from going then.
 It is not the peak season, so you might be able to get a great deal on a hotel, and you won't have to share the attractions with too many tourists.

-You can also go in spring or fall - both may offer a good compromise between having nice weather and less crowds, but be wary of the occasional oceanside rainfall.
+You can also go in spring or fall - both may offer a good compromise between having nice weather and fewer crowds, but be wary of the occasional oceanside rainfall.